 - C:\Users\[user name]\Downloads\

 2. Browser Bookmarks and Saved Passwords (Mandatory)

-3. Take back of your License / Product Keys (Mandatory)
+3. Take backup of your Licenses / Product Keys (Mandatory)

-Make sure that you have backed up you all the purchased license keys lik
+Make sure that you have backed up all the purchased license keys like

 - Windows license key (How to check Windows license key)

 Save the License key of your installed programs.

 4. Make a list of Installed Programs (Mandatory)

 If you are reinstalling Windows after a long time, then most probably you would not know how many programs are installed on your computer.
 Therefore, make a list of all the programs, which are currently installed on your computer, so that you can reinstall them afterwards.
 Doing this is important, otherwise, some day you will suddenly realize that you don’t have a necessary application installed on your computer.

 If you are upgrading your Windows OS, then it’s better to download the latest versions of the currently installed programs.
 New versions of a program are usually better in compatibility with the higher versions of the Windows OS.
 Since, you are upgrading your Windows it’s better to upgrade your applications as well.